 Viking’s relatively recent entrance into the ocean cruise industry has not gone unnoticed.
 According to the latest Cruise Critic customer satisfaction scores, Viking dominates the field with a 10% lead.

-Travel + Leisure magazine and website readers voted Viking as the #1 Ocean Cruise Line in both 2016 and 2017.
+Travel + Leisure magazine and website readers have voted Viking as the #1 Ocean Cruise Line for many years now.

 The Viking Difference